-Sensitive teeth causes & treatment
+Sensitive teeth causes and treatment

 One in three adults suffer from sensitive teeth.